codebytes/codebytes.github.io/_posts/2022-12-29-secure-terraform-part1-tfsec.md

   7 passed, 1 potential problem(s) detected.
   ```

 As you can see, tfsec found a potential problem with the TLS version being used.
 This could be a critical issue and should be addressed.
 We can see the ID of the rule, the impact, and the resolution.
 We can also see a link to the documentation for the rule and the link to the documentation for the resource.

 I can also apply a custom configuration to tfsec to fine tune how I want to scan my code.
 This can be either a file I pass to tfsec or a config.json or config.yml inside a .tfsec directory.
 We could override the minimum severity to only show critical issues, or we could ignore a specific rule.

-If I had misconfigured my storage account to accept traffic on http instead of https, tfsec would have found that as well.
+If I had misconfigured my storage account to accept traffic on http instead of HTTPS, tfsec would have found that as well.
 But maybe I don't agree with the default severity of that rule.
 I can override the severity of the rule to be critical instead of high.

 ```yml
 severity_overrides: